 peaceful attitudes.
-The final points of the arrow shapes become completely calm upon reaching the center, where the individual chiefs, each indicated with his own form of dress, decoration, and behavior, sit down in a formal circle for peaceful work. other certificates that credential you to work in jobs in your field while attending college.
-In most programs, you may earn an Associate of Applied Science degree.
+The final points of the arrow shapes become completely calm upon reaching the center, where the individual chiefs, each indicated with his own form of dress, decoration, and behavior, sit down in a formal circle for peaceful work.
 It usually takes two years to meet the requirements; it may take longer if you attend part time or don't have the prerequisite skills.

 In addition to vocational classes, Chemeketa's career and technical education programs include general education courses.
 The aim of these courses is to help you become more competent in writing and mathematics and gain knowledge of the humanities, communications, sciences, and social sciences.
-See page 55 for general education information.
+See page 48 for general education information.